Teta (film)

-Teta is a 2016 American short documentary film written, directed, and produced by Alexandra Hidalgo.
+Teta (lit.
+'Tit') is a 2016 American short documentary film written, directed, and produced by Alexandra Hidalgo.
 The film premiered as part of a Cultural Rhetorics conference at Michigan State University in 2016.
 It also screened at the Capital City Film Festival, Boston Latino International Film Festival, and Cine Pobre Film Festival.

 Plot

 A working mother (Alexandra Hidalgo) tells the story of nursing her youngest son, Santiago, for twenty-two months.